adamghill/django-unicorn/docs/source/tutorials/mealplan/django-app.md

 ┗ __init__.py
 ```

 Django templates allow you to insert Python into your HTML.
-Let's build a quick template that will show us a list of all our meals (hint: we don't have any saved yet!)
+Let's build a quick HTML file that will show us a list of all our meals (hint: we don't have any saved yet!)

 :::{code} html
 :force: true